Podcast: Play in new window | Download | Embed

 Today’s episode features a presentation Cameron gave called Vivid Visions, in which he outlines the reasons why vision statements just don’t work.

-In this presentation, Cameron offers evidence why the standard, single line vision statement simply doesn’t work.
+In this presentation, Cameron offers evidence of why the standard, single-line vision statement simply doesn’t work.
 He offers anecdotes about a high-profile sports psychologist who tried to apply the concept of visualization to business, and why that strategy didn’t work.
-He uses the example of a contractor who is given detailed blueprints of the dream home you want built to illustrate the way business needs to approach the idea of a vivid vision.
+He uses the example of a contractor who is given detailed blueprints of the dream home you want built to illustrate the way a business needs to approach the idea of a vivid vision.
 Your team needs to understand the details of where you want the business to go in order for them to make that happen.
-He also uses the example of a client, who he has coached for four years, from 50 employees up to 700 employees, and who have just raised $255 million from Warburg Pincus, one of the top tier investment banks.
+He also uses the example of a client, who he has coached for four years, from 50 employees up to 700 employees, and who has just raised $255 million from Warburg Pincus, one of the top-tier investment banks.
 They bought into the company at about a $2 billion valuation, all because of the dream of the vivid vision.

 In This Conversation We Discuss: